We analyse your needs, treatment type, destination preferences and find top IVF clinics for you.

 IVF clinics in Russia

-According to the 2014 report by the European Society for Human Reproduction and Embryology (ESHRE), there were 167 clinics offering IVF treatment in Russia in that year, of which 133 reported the results of their treatments to ESHRE.
-The clinics offering IVF programmes are located mainly in Moscow and St. Petersburg.
+According to the latest report by the European Society for Human Reproduction and Embryology (ESHRE), there were 199 clinics offering IVF treatment in Russia in that year, of which 151 reported the results of their treatments to ESHRE.
+The clinics offering IVF programmes for international patients are located mainly in Moscow and St. Petersburg.

 Most – but not all – Russian clinics also submit data about their treatments to ESHRE, which in turn aggregates the results into yearly reports.
-Unfortunately, these reports are published after a significant delay – for instance, the report detailing the year 2014 came out in 2018.
-Below, you can view the most important data concerning Russian IVF treatment efficacy for the year 2014, as taken from that year’s ESHRE report1.
+Unfortunately, these reports are published after a significant delay.

 Russian clinics cater to a wide variety of patients: both married and unmarried heterosexual couples and single women.
 The standing legislation, however, does not recognize same-sex relationships.
 One of the most interesting aspects of IVF in Russia is the fact that it does not have a set age limit for treatments.
 Due to this, clinics often resort to implementing limits recommended by international advisory bodies, such as ESHRE.
 When choosing a clinic, make sure you ask about their age limits.